cdli-gh/annodoc/index.md

 - co(sub)ordination: If subordination or coordination is not made explicit in the morphology annotation, we annotate appos (between a noun and its nominal dependents) or parataxis (between verbs [clauses])
 - We use morphological annotations for case as labels for syntactic dependencies of nouns, with two exceptions: all locatives are marked LOC, all datives are marked DAT.
 - Sumerian does not have the grammatical category ADJ.
 The label amod is used for relative clauses without clausal arguments.
 This also applies to all participles (morphologically, Sumerian relative clauses are participles or nominalizations).
-- We annotate all subordinate clauses as relative clauses (acl).
+- We annotate all subordinate clauses without `mark` as relative clauses (acl).
 If an adverbial function is evident from the morphology, this involves a case marker, and then a compound label acl+CASE is used.
-This means that we do not use the dependencies ccomp, xcomp, and csubj.
+This means that we do not use the dependencies xcomp, and csubj; ccomp is used for direct speech, only.
 - Sumerian does not have the grammatical category ADV.
 Adverbials are modelled like adjectives, resp. relative clauses, with additional case marking.
-The dependencies advcl and advmod do not exist.
+The dependency `advcl` is used for subordinate clauses whose `mark` indicates an adverbial function (like *tukumbi* "if").

+### Root: root

+The label `root` designates the top node of a syntax tree.
+In CDLI annotation, the top node can also carry other labels (for morphological case or syntactic subordination) if these are morphologically marked.
+For the UD mapping, these are to be replaced by `root`.
+In most cases, `root` is the main predicate, e.g., V; N.2-SG-POSS.ABS in sealing.

-### Incomplete annotation (dep)
+### Incomplete annotation: dep

 Should be used for damaged or missing signs whose meaning cannot be ascertained.
 In the gold data, dep should be used if a particular source doesn't define the syntactic relations of a particular fragment.
 This includes, for example, the internal structure of year names according to Jaworski (2009).